I wear a weighted vest on my daily walks - here's how it's changed my fitness for the better

 How much should a weighted vest weigh?

-It's recommended that you don’t wear more than 4 to 10% of your body weight in a weighted vest but if you're like me and you've never worn one before, it's best to start on the lighter end.
+It's recommended that you don’t wear more than 4 to 10% of your body weight in a weighted vest, but if you're like me and have never worn one before, it's best to start on the lighter end.
 I chose a 6kg (12lbs) vest as I’m petite and not particularly strong.

 Stop wearing it completely if you feel any sharp or consistent pain, especially in joints like the knees and hips.

-How long should you wear a weighted vest for?
+How long should a weighted vest be worn for?

-If you’re new to wearing a weighted vest, you should only wear it for a short time to avoid straining any muscles or causing yourself any pain.
-Hill says: “We're all different.
+Only wear it for a short time to avoid muscle strain or causing yourself pain.
+Hill says, “We're all different.
 If the weighted vest starts to cause any feeling of pain or increasing discomfort, take a break."

 Try wearing the weighted vest around the house to begin with as a form of exercise snacking, so you can get a good idea of how it feels to wear it.
 You can also take it off and carry on with your day, without having to navigate getting home with the additional weight.